 Francisco Mancebo Rocks California Racing Winning Stage 1 of 2009 Amgen Tour of California

-the safety of the riders,” said Jim Birrell, race director.
+“The decision was made about kilometers into the race and was made solely for the safety of the riders,” said Jim Birrell, race director.
 “This will not be protocol for the rest of the race; if we have blue skies we will race as it’s written in the rule book.”

 In an amazing sweep of the jerseys, Mancebo claimed not only the Amgen Leader Jersey, but also the Herbalife Sprint Jersey and the California Travel & Tourism Commission King of the Mountain (KOM) Jersey.
 Amgen’s Breakaway from Cancer Most Courageous Rider Jersey went to Ivan Basso (ITA) of Liquigas and the Rabobank Best Young Rider Jersey was awarded to last year’s overall Best Young Rider Robert Gesink (NED) of Rabobank.

 “So far, the race has been fantastic; exceeding expectations,” said Andrew Messick, president of AEG Sports, presenter of the race.
 “We are just two days into the race and already we’ve seen an amazing degree of competition from these world-class cyclists.”

 The top-three general classification leaders after today are Mancebo, Leipheimer in second and David Zabriskie (USA) of Team Garmin-Slipstream in third.

 Two-time defending champion, Leipheimer rode into a hometown welcome from the cheering crowds lining the roads in Santa Rosa.
 Leipheimer heads into Stage 2 with high hopes for his team’s performance over the rest of the week.